pavithra0513/week7-project-report/README.md

 | **Best Performing Entities** | Name, Email, Degree | Name, Email, Location |
 | **Worst Performing Entities** | Years of Experience, Graduation Year, Skills | Years of Experience, Graduation Year, Skills |

-Both models achieved high accuracy, but entity-specific performance varies significantly.
-The spaCy model has a slightly higher accuracy, while the CRF model performs better on structured entities like Name and Degree.
+Although the accuracy of both models was good, there are notable differences in entity-specific performance.
+On structured items such as Name and Degree, the CRF model performs better than the spaCy model, which has a little higher accuracy.

 ## Key Observations from Model Evaluations

 ### A. CRF Model Analysis

 #### Strengths:
-- Achieved high precision for non-entity words (F1-score of 0.95), indicating that the model effectively differentiates between entity and non-entity tokens.
+- High precision for non-entity terms was attained (F1-score of 0.95), suggesting that the model distinguishes entity tokens from non-entity tokens with effectiveness.
 - Performed well on structured entities such as **Name (F1-score: 0.75), Email Address (0.63), and Degree (0.73).**
 - Higher recall for **College Name and Degree** compared to spaCy's NER model.